rmrt1n/advent-of-code/writeups/day10.md

 }
 ```

 The map tiles are parsed into their integer representation.
 Just like in previous days, we'll add a border to the map so that we don't have to check for out of bound errors.
 Here, the border tile is represented by a `10` height.
 We're also keeping track of all of the starting positions of the trailheads (the `0` height tiles), since we just have to start from those.
-This saves around 0.1ms from both parts, which is a small performance boost.
 Instead of an `std.ArrayList` we could've used a regular array here, but from my benchmarking this doesn't result in much of a difference so I'm keeping this version for simplicity.

 This problem maps nicely into a recursive solution, so here is one way to solve it: